-17.2.2.1 Play is suspended.
-Referees, coaches and playing captains consult the rules book.
+- 17.2.2.1 Play is suspended.
+Referees, coaches and playing captains consult the rules book. - 17.2.2.2 If the protest is found to be valid (referee's decision changed) as a result of the rules book consultation, play continues from the point of protest with the correct decision implemented. - 17.2.2.3 If a protest is denied (referee's decision stands) as a result of the rules book consultation, play continues as if no protest had occurred.

-- 17.2.2.2 If the protest is found to be valid (referee's decision changed) as a result of the rules book consultation, play continues from the point of protest with the correct decision implemented. - 17.2.2.3 If a protest is denied (referee's decision stands) as a result of the rules book consultation, play continues as if no protest had occurred. - 17.2.2.4 If a protest lodged by a captain/coach cannot be resolved by consulting the rules book, the facts are recorded on the back of the scoresheet for that set.
+- 17.2.2.4 Referees may use CRS video during a scoring protest to settle a potential scorer's error (including legality of substitutions and timeout requests, or number of challenges used). - 17.2.2.5 If a protest lodged by a captain/coach cannot be resolved by consulting the rules book, the facts are recorded on the back of the scoresheet for that set.
 (See Rule 17.2.4.)
 The first referee then continues the set and will forward the protest information to the NCAA secretary-rules editor for a final decision after the match.
-(Exceptions: Rule 17.2.2.5 and Rule 17.2.5.)
+(Exceptions: Rule 17.2.2.6 and Rule 17.2.5.)
 If the protest is found to be valid (referee's decision changed), the protested set may be replayed from the point of protest or error, and the match replayed to its conclusion.
 The decision to replay a set/match where a valid protest occurs ultimately rests with the two teams and their conference(s).
-If the decision is to not replay the protested set/match, the match is officially recorded as a no-contest for both teams. - 17.2.2.5 If the protest issue involves a possible scorer's recording error, the protest will not be resolved on a delayed basis by the NCAA secretary-rules editor.
-The referees must make an immediate determination based on available information, including: - 17.2.2.5.1 A thorough review of the scoresheet for errors and omissions. - 17.2.2.5.2 Consultation with match referees and scorers, including the alternate official if one has been assigned.
-(See Appendix C.) - 17.2.2.5.3 A review of the sequence of events with an official statistician if an electronic play-by-play system is in use. - 17.2.2.5.4 If an official statistician with electronic play-by-play is not available, information from the teams' bench statisticians or scorers, provided both are in agreement as to the score and/or sequence of events.
+If the decision is to not replay the protested set/match, the match is officially recorded as a no-contest for both teams. - 17.2.2.6 If the protest issue involves a possible scorer's recording error, the protest will not be resolved on a delayed basis by the NCAA secretary-rules editor.
+The referees must make an immediate determination based on available information, including: - 17.2.2.6.1 A thorough review of the scoresheet for errors and omissions. - 17.2.2.6.2 Consultation with match referees and scorers, including the alternate official if one has been assigned.
+(See Appendix C.) - 17.2.2.6.3 A review of the sequence of events with an official statistician if an electronic play-by-play system is in use. - 17.2.2.6.4 If an official statistician with electronic play-by-play is not available, information from the teams' bench statisticians or scorers, provided both are in agreement as to the score and/or sequence of events.